 What is Psoriasis & Eczema Treatment?

 Psoriasis and eczema are chronic skin conditions that cause the appearance of itchy rashes.
 In addition to causing discomfort, these symptoms often make patients feel self-conscious about the appearance of the skin.
 At Baldone Reina Dermatology, we offer a number of treatments for both eczema and psoriasis.
-We provide prescription medications for the treatment of both conditions, and may recommend laser treatments with the Excimer laser system for severe cases of psoriasis.
+We provide prescription medications for the treatment of both conditions.
+Many advances have been made in the treatment of eczema and psoriasis including oral medications and injections.
+We provide the most cutting edge treatments available for our patients with psoriasis and eczema.

 How Much Does Psoriasis & Eczema Treatment Cost?